Remembering Bob Ross

 He utilized the wet-on-wet oil painting technique, in which the painter continues adding paint on top of still wet paint rather than waiting a lengthy amount of time to allow each layer of paint to dry.[1]
 Combining this method with the use of large painting knives and fan brushes allowed Ross to paint trees, water, clouds and mountains in a matter of seconds.

 In many episodes of Joy of Painting, he noted that one of his favorite parts of painting was cleaning the brush, specifically the act of drying off a brush, which he had dipped in cleaner, by rapping it against the easel frame.
 He would often smile and even laugh out loud regularly during this practice as he, in his words, "Beat the devil out of it".
+(I remember this part particualarly well as my family would laugh so hard when he cleaned his brushes)

 After his death, Bob Ross Incorporated donated most of his paintings to charities and public television stations.